Public Archery Range Grants

-The Minnesota Department of Natural Resources created the Public Parks and Recreation Archery Range Rehabilitation Grants Program in 2015 to assist county, regional, and city recreation and parks agencies in supporting Minnesota's growing interest in archery.
+The Minnesota Department of Natural Resources created the Public Archery Range Grants Program to assist county, regional, city and other public agencies in supporting Minnesota's growing interest in archery by making grant funds available to develop, improve or rehabilitate public archery ranges.

-Projects must be completed before June 30, 2015.
-A certificate of general liability insurance coverage for the duration of the project must be provided to the DNR prior to full execution of grant agreement.
+Projects must be completed before June 30, 2017.
+Proof of insurance coverage for the duration of the project must be provided to the DNR prior to full execution of grant agreement.

 Who may apply: